 Start out with the objective facts: what your GPA is, GRE scores, how many patient contact hours you have and what you did, what classes you have taken (stick to listing the “main” prerequisite classes most schools require – you can see a list of them of the FAQs page – and other science classes) and the grade, and what certifications you have.

-Next move on to the subjective parts of your application: who you think will write your LoR, what your goals are or what you will write your personal statement on, and other things that aren’t set in stone (aka things you are planning on doing)
+Next move on to the changeable parts of your application: who you think will write your letters of recommendation, what you’re planning on writing your personal statement on, what some of your plans are – like what classes you’re hoping on taking.

 - CASPA due date